Training

 This is exactly why strength training becomes more important, not less, as we get older.

-What changes after 30?
+What changes after thirty?

 Muscle is metabolically active tissue, meaning it helps your body use energy efficiently.
 When muscle declines, so does metabolic support.
 Strength training directly counters this process by preserving and building lean muscle.

-Strength training does more than change how you look.
+Strength training does more than change how you look

-While many people associate lifting weights with aesthetics, the real benefits go much deeper:
+While many people associate lifting weights with aesthetics, the real benefits go much deeper

 • Improved posture and balance